-Phase Two is a step-down to extended care for men at our transitional living facility in Pennsylvania (PA) or for women at our New Jersey (NJ) rehab center known as Changes4Women.
-This is a gender specific, sober living environment on the grounds of a luxurious estate.
-The length of stay is a minimum of 3 months, allowing the patient to apply the tools and skills learned during phase one, but in a “real world” environment that includes open access to outside self help meetings, along with daily group counseling to address relapse triggers and warning signs.
-For women, Seabrook East offers a minimum 90 day long term rehab program located off site of the main campus at our New Jersey facility.
+Phase Two is a step-down to extended care for men or women at our long term/sober living programs located on the New Jersey campus.
+These are gender specific, sober living environments on the grounds of a luxurious estate.
+The length of stay is a minimum of 12 months, allowing the patient to apply the tools and skills learned during phase one, but in a “real world” environment that includes open access to outside self help meetings, along with daily group counseling to address relapse triggers and warning signs.

 Phase Three is an outpatient aftercare program consisting of at least 1 x week of therapy for a minimum of 8 months.
 Our clinical staff embraces the principles and philosophies of various Twelve Step programs throughout all phases of treatment.

 Seabrook House ® also believes that the delivery of addiction treatment must be specifically oriented toward the gender, age, sexual orientation, and culture of each patient.
 Group therapy is provided in a gender-specific setting.
 Upon admission, every patient has a 2-day orientation with a detox counselor and is oriented to the treatment and standards of the 4 – 5 week treatment program.